We exclusively use a positive, dog friendly, no force approach to training.

 We use a wide array of rewards and motivation to teach dogs to be well mannered companions.
 We know that rewards are specific to the animal, so we strive to find the appropriate and most effective reward for each and every dog we work with.

 We know that behaviors are likely to occur again and again if they are rewarded.
-We also know that unwanted behaviors can be easily eliminated by teaching a better behavior as a replacement.
-These ideas are based on years of scientific study of how animals learn.
+We also know that unwanted behaviors can be easily eliminated by teaching a better behavior as a replacement, a behavior that is incompatible with the problem behavior.

 We understand that each and every one of our students has different goals.
 No two dogs are alike and thus no two people are alike.
 You make the final decision about which behaviors are important to you.

 We will give you the tools and techniques to train those behaviors, in the quickest and most reliable manner.

 With positive training techniques, you will see permanent changes in your dog's behavior, which will give your dog a lifetime of good behavior and give you a happy relationship with your dog.

 Your dog will eagerly participate in the training process and learn how to respect your household rules.

 do not use intimidation, physical force, choke chains, pinch collars, spray bottles, or shock collars.
 We don't think these tools have any place in modern dog training, especially when there are so many other effective techniques available to us.